LukasdelasCasas/ComputationalSkills/README.md

 * https://github.com/acdh-oeaw/Teaching_CBS4DH

-this is changed. even more so now.
+this is changed. jjjjdjdjjdj even more so now.
+Was auch immer...